mnemnion/orb/doc/md/skein/skein.md

 local compiler = require "orb:compile/compiler"
 local database = require "orb:compile/newdatabase"
 ```
 ```lua
 local Skein = {}
 Skein.__index = Skein
 ```
 ## Methods

   Skeins are in the chaining style: all methods return the skein at the
-bottom\.
+bottom.
 If additional return values become necessary, they may be supplied
-after\.
+after.

 Generally, the state created and manipulated by method calls is attached to
-the skein itself\.
+the skein itself.

-Methods are listed in the order in which they are expected to be executed\.
+Methods are listed in the order in which they are expected to be executed.
-Some \(knit and weave, notably\) will probably function correctly in another
+Some (knit and weave, notably) will probably function correctly in another
 order, while others will not; certainly we can't process anything without
-loading it in some fashion\.
+loading it in some fashion.

 We may offer an affordance for working outside the filesystem, but we surely
-don't need it now\.
+don't need it now.

-### Skein:load\(\)
+### Skein:load()

-This loads the Path data into the `skein.source.text` field\.
+This loads the Path data into the ``skein.source.text`` field.

 If called inside a coroutine and uv even loop, this uses a callback, allowing
-us to employ the threadpool for parallelizing the syscall and read penalty\.
+us to employ the threadpool for parallelizing the syscall and read penalty.

 ```lua
 function Skein.load(skein)